Applications are now closed for Class 2017-01. Thank you for your interest and look for Class 2018-02 next fall.

 A four-hour ride along with an officer will also be schedule outside of class time.
 This is an excellent opportunity for you to see firsthand what the job of a police officer entails.

 Classes are taught by members of the police department, many of which are certified law enforcement instructors.
 Our Citizens Academy is open to all Zionsville residents or persons who work in the Zionsville Community who are eighteen years old or older.
+Applicants with a felony criminal history will not be accepted.
+Limited misdemeanor history will be reviewed on a case by case basis.
+Participation in the Citizens Academy is at the discretion of the Chief of Police.

 Click here to add content...